quicwg/ack-frequency/draft-iyengar-quic-delayed-ack.md

   receiver sends acknowledgments dictates how long it takes for losses to be detected at the sender.

-- Starting a connection up quickly without inducing much queue is important for latency reduction, for both short and long flows.
+- Starting a connection up quickly without inducing excess queue is important for latency reduction, for both short and long flows.
 The sender often needs frequent acknowledgments during this phase; see slow start and hystart.